 Ultimately, in my experience, these three reasons outline the main human factors that encourage people to join online communities.
 The anonymity of online communities combined with their 24/7 accessibility makes it quite appealing to a lot of people.

 From there, people go on to join communities that grab their attention, allow them to make connections with like minded individuals, or make them feel part of something bigger.
-Ultimately, the value that community provides can't be understated, and the appeal of having these communities online makes it even better.
+Ultimately, the value that community provides can't be understated, especially with the current situation we're all facing.